thin-edge/thin-edge.io/docs/src/references/file_transfer_service.md

 Unique paths must be used in the URL path to avoid such overwrites.

 All uploaded files are preserved until they are explicitly deleted with the DELETE API.
-To avoid exhaustion of storage space on the thin-edge device, users must be diligent to delete any stored files as soon as their purpose is served.
+To avoid exhaustion of storage space on the %%te%% device, users must be diligent to delete any stored files as soon as their purpose is served.

 ## HTTPS and authenticated access